scharm-to-charm/scharm-fitter/README.md

 The `REGION_NAME`s are completely arbitrary, since the fit treats all regions identically (except when the signal region is blinded and the MC SM sum is used in place of real data).

-Signal point and background names are _mostly_ arbitrary, with a few exceptions:
- - some `BACKGROUND`s will be treated in a special way, for example the b-tagging systematics will all be added in quadrature before the fit, (will probably add warnings if all these backgrounds aren't found)
+Some of the `SYSTEMATIC` categories under `yield_systematics` will be treated in special ways:
+ - The b-tagging systematics (names starting with `b`, `c`, `u`, or `t` and ending with `up` or `down`, i.e. `bup`, `udown` etc...) will be added in quadrature before fitting. (will probably add warnings if all these backgrounds aren't found).
+ - Other names that end in `up` or `down` will be paired to give an asymmetric uncertainty.
+ - Any other (unpaired) systematics will be entered as a symmetric uncertainty centered on the nominal value.

- - signal points must be of the form "`scharm-` scharm mass `-` lsp mass".
-The masses can be arbitrary integers, though.
+Signal points must be of the form "`scharm-` scharm mass `-` lsp mass".
+The masses can be arbitrary integers.
+The `BACKGROUND` names are arbitrary.

 Values given by `YIELD` and `STATISTICAL_UNCERTAINTY` should be absolute.
 Relative uncertainties are specified with `1.0` meaning "no